 Students who do not comply with these expectations will face appropriate disciplinary action which may include a written notice, an informal meeting and/or a formal meeting where disciplinary charges for failure to comply, and sanctions as appropriate under the Residence Hall Rules and/or the Code of Student Conduct may occur.
 Sanctions for non-compliance include but are not limited to; loss of privileges to attend campus events, housing dismissal, removal from all on-campus activities including in-person classes, and dismissal from the University.

 The Office of Student Conduct is responsible for holding students accountable for adhering to community expectations.
 We want to be sure that students understand what is required of them.
 The Code of Student Conduct applies to all students, whether on or off campus.

-Prince George’s County restricts indoor gatherings to one person/family unit per 200 square feet of indoor square footage, or a maximum of 10 persons (whichever is lower).
-Outdoor gatherings are also limited to one person/family unit per 200 square feet with a maximum of 25 persons (limit is whichever number is lower).
-Also, masks are now required for outdoor gatherings as well as indoor gatherings.
+Prince George’s County restricts indoor gatherings to 20 persons maximum and outdoor gatherings to 50 persons maximum.
+Masks are now required for outdoor gatherings as well as indoor gatherings.
 Please visit the Prince George’s County government’s coronavirus information page for details.